AvinashhMishraa/django_rest_framework_example_2/README.md

 Django uses **mixins** heavily for views to add common functionality.
 It can combine behaviors by mixing them together.

+Django Rest Framework provides us with the **5 built-in mixins** to handle the common functionalities in our class-based views so that we do not have the repeat the code across the application.

 Here is how you can build your DRF view using Mixins :

 > 👉 &nbsp;<code>views.py</code>